-Selling to an existing customer is always going to be easier and cheaper than pitching to a new one.
+Selling to an existing customer is always going to be easier and cheaper than pitching to a new one – in fact it’s 6-7 times more expensive to acquire a new customer than it is to keep an existing one.
 You’re already well ahead of the game, as you know the customer, you have an insight into what they like and don’t like, and how their business may benefit from what you’re offering.
 Importantly, you’re no longer an unknown entity to them, you’ve proven yourself and what it’s like to work with you.

 A great example of a company that is a master when it comes to cross-selling, is Amazon.
 If you’re a customer of theirs then you’ll have seen many tactics at play, such as the ‘other customers bought this’ feature.
 Making sure that every opportunity to make a sale – some that customers haven’t even thought of yet! – are being encouraged.

 Knowing how to upsell and cross-sell effectively can help improve the lifetime value of your clients, which in turn will lead to an even healthier pipeline and bank balance.
 So, what’s the secret to effective upselling and cross-selling when you’re a B2B?

 What is upselling?

 Upselling is now the norm, especially in today’s SaaS (software as a service) driven world.
 You will often see software being offered in different packages, which come with different price tags attached.
 This is basic upselling – offering the same product but with enhanced features and at a greater cost.
 In the world of consultancies, upselling may mean that instead of going for a six-month contract, a consultant successfully sells a 12-month contract.
 It simply means enhancing the initial choice of the client.

 What is cross-selling?